python/typing/docs/spec/dataclasses.rst

   name for the field.
 This alternative name is used in the synthesized ``__init__`` method.
-* ``converter`` is an optional parameter that specifies a callable used to convert values when assigning to the associated attribute.
+* ``converter`` is an optional parameter that specifies a callable used to convert values when assigning to the field.

 It is an error to specify more than one of ``default``, ``default_factory`` and ``factory``.